-- Select a Cerberus FTP Group to represent the virtual directories and permissions for LDAP users.
+- In the Default Group setting, select a Cerberus FTP Group to represent the virtual directories and permissions for LDAP users.
 Note that the “isAnonymous” setting on the group is ignored.
 The group cannot be anonymous.

 Cerberus FTP Server is now configured for authentication against an LDAP server (Active Directory, in this case).